syncfusion-content/wpf-docs/wpf/Circular-ProgressBar/Appearance.md

 ![AnimationDuration image](Appearance_images/CircularAnimation.gif)

 ## AnimationEasing
 You can customize the easing function to apply for linear and circular progress bar animation and it applies when the `IsIndeterminate` is true.
-T
 {% tabs %}
 {% highlight XAML %}
 <Grid Name="grid">